 A video asset management platform provides convincing benefits throughout the lifecycle of each digital asset, from ingestion through to its eventual archiving.
 Multiple simplified, automated and accelerated workflows remove the burden of tedious, manual file shuffling from the team.
 Support for collaborative and distributed working arrangements simplifies productivity among multiple teams, agencies and contributors.

 The benefits are extraordinary.
 According to the IDC study, fully 97% of DAM users improved their productivity by 10% or more.
 And we see the benefits every day in Imagen’s varied base of media, marketing and other customers, including:

 - Aon – whose video workflow used to take 12 days – thanks to Imagen, it’s now 12 hours.

 - BBC Media Action – which relies on our automated tagging and format conversion to improve discoverability, and produce clips in any format for insertion into broadcasts.

 - LADbible – which uses Imagen’s powerful workflow and cataloguing tools to organise and serve its massive content repository.

-Simply put, if you don’t have a DAM in place, you’re missing out on the tools you need to untangle asset workflows, accelerate delivery and drive wholesale savings.
+Simply put, if you don’t have a video asset management system in place, you’re missing out on the tools you need to untangle asset workflows, accelerate delivery and drive wholesale savings.
 And even if you do, it pays to ask whether you’ve tapped its full potential.
 Be curious.
-Challenge yourself to get more from your DAM, and let Imagen be a wake up call from recurring workflow nightmares.
+Challenge yourself to get more from your platform, and let Imagen be a wake up call from recurring workflow nightmares.